callistac/SentimentDataPreprocessing/README.md

 # Sentiment Data Preprocessing
 This script contains the data preprocessing script used to format data for Sentiment Analysis training using Vertex AI on GCP.
+If you are not comfortable with terminal or command prompt, you may want to skip these instructions and copy / paste the code in the `format_data.py` file in this repository into a Jupyter Notebook, but we encourage you to try running this in terminal first!

 ## Setup
 1. Make sure you have [Python3](https://www.python.org/downloads/) installed on your machine